A Day in the Life of a Two Branches Consulting Bookkeeper

 By the afternoon, we may need another cup of caffeine, so our bookkeepers can focus on generating reports that summarize financial activity.
 These reports might include:

-Cash flow statements show money coming in and going out.
+Cash flow statements that show money coming in and going out.

 Expense reports detailing where funds have been spent.